LukeShortCloud/gameos-unlock/README.md

 ```shell
 cp bootc/nvidia-mesa/Containerfile.example bootc/nvidia-mesa/Containerfile
 ```

+Plug the charger into the device to extend the timeout before sleep to 1 hour.

 Switch from the official NVIDIA driver to the open source Mesa drivers.
 This will take a very long time to complete.